 - Close the door to the dryer room to keep from heating up the house.

-- Unplug seldom-used appliances such as extra color televisions, video tape players and computers when not in use.
+- Unplug seldom-used appliances such as extra color televisions, DVD or video tape players, and computers when not in use.
 Even off, they continue to draw as much as 10 watts of electricity (7-kilowatt hours per month) each.

 - Laptop computers use significantly less energy than desktop models.